 6. DELIVERY AND RISK

 6.1 While the Supplier will use all reasonable endeavours to deliver by the date specified in the Purchase Order, it does not unless otherwise agreed in writing guarantee delivery on that date and is not liable for any Loss resulting from late or early delivery.
 Delivery of the Goods shall be effected when the Goods are unloaded from the delivery vehicle or placed on the Purchaser’s or the Purchaser’s agent’s nominated carrier.
+Roc Candy advise wedding orders to have a date required no less than 7days prior to event.
 If no date for delivery has been specified, then the Goods shall be supplied to the Purchaser and the Purchaser shall receive the Goods as soon as practicable after the Purchase Order has been accepted by the Supplier and the Goods have been manufactured.
 Please advise FIXED ADDRESS.
 If no-one is at home to receive package, please instruct us either to 'leave at front or back door' This will be written on your consignment and an email sent when despatched.
 Alternatively, a business address.
 No PO Boxes please.
 Re-delivery fee of $25 can be incurred if no instructions are given where to leave order or incorrect addresses.
 Couriers will not call on arrival.
 Roc Candy accepts no responsibility for the security of the candy from the time of delivery.
 Shipping costs for local orders cover postage and handling.
 To ensure you receive the best service, we recommend your 'date required' to be approx 10 days before your event.
 This will cover any delays that might occur during transit.
 We don't recommend your date required to be a day or 2 before your event, due to transit being out of our control.